jdang055/Patient-Onboarding-Stimulator/README.md

 ![Issue Routing Architecture](workflow/workflow_image.png)

+The goal is to demonstrate how clinical operations teams can use workflow telemetry to measure cycle time, detect inefficiencies, and validate improvements before deploying changes to production systems.

+---

 ## Workflow Modeled

+Each case represents a single patient onboarding journey with the following fixed steps:

-- Intake submitted
+1. Intake submitted
-- Ops review (manual)
+2. Ops review (manual)
-- Provider review
+3. Provider review
-- Completion
+4. Completion

-Two scenarios were simulated:
+Two scenarios are simulated:

 - **Baseline:** manual ops review with queue delays
-- **Optimized:** automated triage and reduced manual handling
+- **Optimized:** reduced manual handling and faster handoffs

+Workflow events are written to a Postgres database with realistic timestamps, enabling cycle time and step-level bottleneck analysis.

+---

 ## Key Findings

 - Ops review was the primary bottleneck in the baseline workflow
-- Average ops review time decreased by ~33% after optimization
+- Average ops review time decreased by approximately **33%** after optimization
-- End-to-end onboarding cycle time improved by ~11–15%
+- End-to-end onboarding cycle time improved by approximately **11–15%**
-- Automation reduced manual queue delays and improved throughput
+- Automation reduced manual queue delays and improved overall throughput

+These results demonstrate how small operational changes can have measurable impact on patient onboarding efficiency.

+---

-## Tech Stack
+## Architecture

-- n8n (workflow simulation)
+- **Workflow orchestration:** n8n
-- Supabase Postgres (event storage)
+- **Data storage:** Supabase (Postgres)
-- SQL (cycle time & bottleneck analysis)
+- **Analysis:** SQL (cycle time & bottleneck queries)

-## Why This Matters
-This project demonstrates how event-driven data and SQL analysis can be used to identify inefficiencies in clinical operations and evaluate workflow improvements before production changes are made.
+- ## How to Run

+1. Import the baseline or optimized workflow JSON into n8n
+2. Click **Execute workflow** (manual trigger)
+3. The workflow generates multiple onboarding cases
+4. Events are inserted into the `workflow_events` table
+5. Run the provided SQL queries to analyze results

+No UI, authentication, or external integrations are required.